 The second step is a bit harder, so let’s start with data.

-Resources on freelance pay
+Resources on how much freelance writers make

 There isn’t a ton of information out there on what freelance writers earn, but there is some.